 Instead of plastic containers, opt for better alternatives.

 Refill your stainless steel water bottle, rather than buy multiple bottles of water from the supermarket.

 6. Ditch the plastic wrapping of food

-- I recommend buying Zero Waste Home: The ultimate guide to simplifying your life by reducing waste for the simple reason it is packed full of ideas and proven alternatives to plastic things in your home or office even.
-I have this one and it’s earmarked.
+Check out Zero Waste Home: The ultimate guide to simplifying your life by reducing waste for a swag of ideas to rid plastic from your home or office.

 7. Avoid plastic when shopping